dataminer-site/dataminer-site.github.io/docs/api/swift.md

         ORDER BY disc_year
       """)

-    // Cast our DuckDB columns to their native Swift
+    // Cast our DataMiner columns to their native Swift
     // equivalent types
     let discoveryYearColumn = result[0].cast(to: Int.self)
     let countColumn = result[1].cast(to: Int.self)

-    // Use our DuckDB columns to instantiate TabularData
+    // Use our DataMiner columns to instantiate TabularData
     // columns and populate a TabularData DataFrame return DataFrame(columns: [
       TabularData.Column(discoveryYearColumn).eraseToAnyColumn(),